cockroachdb/docs/v19.2/training/geo-partitioning.md

 8 | `us-west2` | `us-west2-b`
 9 | `us-west2` | `us-west2-c`

-In this case, for the single range containing `vehicles` data, replicas are in the `us-east1` and `us-west2` regions, and the leaseholder is in the `us-east1` region.
-For the single range containing `users` data, replicas are in all three regions, and the leaseholder is in the `us-west1` region.
+In this case, for the single range containing `vehicles` data, replicas are in all three regions, and the leaseholder is in the `us-east1` region.
+For the single range containing `users` data, replicas are in all three regions, and the leaseholder is in the `us-east1` region.

 ## Step 6.
 Consider performance before partitioning